Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-Bedwetting, or nocturnal enuresis, is a condition that causes your child to urinate in his bed while he sleeps.
+Bedwetting, or nocturnal enuresis, is a condition that causes your child to urinate in bed while he or she sleeps.
 The condition occurs in children who are 5 years or older.
-Your child may wet his bed at least 2 times each week.
-He may never have had a dry night.
-He may have dry nights for at least 6 months and then begin to wet the bed again.
+Your child may wet the bed at least 2 times each week.
+He or she may never have had a dry night.
+He or she may have dry nights for at least 6 months and then begin to wet the bed again.

 Contact your child's healthcare provider if:

-- Your child has stomach cramps, no appetite, or a bad taste in his mouth.
+- Your child has stomach cramps, no appetite, or a bad taste in his or her mouth.

 - Your child is not sleeping as well as usual.

 - Your child seems depressed or angers easily.

 - You have questions or concerns about your child's condition or care.

 - Use a bedwetting alarm to wake your child if he or she begins to urinate during the night.
 Use the alarm for at least 2 months, or until your child is dry for 14 nights in a row.

 - Remind your child to do pelvic muscle exercises.
 The exercises will help improve bladder control.

 - Give your child a reward for each dry night.
 If your child is old enough, have him or her help you change the sheets.
 Never punish or shame your child for wetting the bed.